Markt (Leipzig): History

 Before 1500, twelve medieval tournaments and other cultural events took place on the market.
 Several houses were built in the 16th century, such as Hommels Hof, Baarmanns Hof and Eckoldsches Haus, where the lawyer and philosopher Christian Thomasius was born in 1655.
 In addition to the Königshaus (lit.: Kings' House), which still exists, the impressive Baroque buildings were the Jöchers Haus (built in 1707), Stieglitzens Hof (built in 1733), Aeckerleins Hof (built in 1714) and Kochs Hof (built in 1735).

 The market was also a place where all public events were celebrated.
 According to city council sources, executions had been carried out on the market square since 1525.
+On 1 June 1593, four perpetrators of the Leipzig Calvinist storm were beheaded on the square.
 The last execution took place in the city in 1824, striking Johann Christian Woyzeck who had stabbed his mistress out of jealousy.

 Development

 To the east, the square is flanked by the Old Town Hall, built in 1556.
 It is the oldest surviving structure on the site.
 Its arcades made of stone were added in 1909.
 The historic buildings on the north side were rebuilt after the war, including the historic Alte Waage.
 In addition to the preserved buildings, the Königshaus and the Barthels Hof, new buildings and renovations from recent years dominate the southern side and the southern part of the western flank, which are intended to recall the silhouettes of the historic buildings.